GeoArkadeep/Stresslog/docs/paper/paper.md

 # Summary

 This package is meant to be used by researchers and practitioners working in the field of geomechanics.
 It uses a collection of algorithms used to iteratively model the sate of stress underground, given a well log.
 The computations use full 6 component stress tensor (as calculated using [@pevska1995]) which allows modelling inclined wellbores as well as inclined states of stress.
-The program estimates, among other things, pore pressure (with and without unloading effects) from sonic, resistivity and d-exponent, principal stresses, hoop stresses, compressive strength, tensile strength, the three moduli of elasticity and sanding tendency.
-The D-exponent itself is calculated based on drilling data if available.
+Stresslog estimates, among other things, pore pressure (with and without unloading effects) from sonic, resistivity and d-exponent, principal stresses, hoop stresses, compressive strength, tensile strength, the three moduli of elasticity and sanding tendency.

 # Statement of need

+Stresslog has been designed to help with pre-drill, post-drill and realtime geomechanical calculations.
 It is often assumed that the vertical stress constitutes a principal stress which is usually a very good approximation.
 There are situations where this is not the case, especially in regions experiencing isostatic re-adjustment or salt tectonism, among others.
-This python package is aimed at empowering researchers with a simple to use and comprehensive 1D mechanical earth modelling tool that is freely available and which researchers can modify to apply their own methods when neccessary, while allowing practitioners to use the pre-defined algorithms to calculate solutions, iteratively process and export well log data.
+Stresslog is aimed at empowering researchers with a simple to use and comprehensive 1D mechanical earth modelling tool that is freely available and which researchers can modify to apply their own methods when neccessary, while allowing practitioners to use the pre-defined algorithms to calculate solutions, iteratively process and export well log data.

 # Methodology